jwillz7667/ai-voice-caller/README.md

 3. Click "Call" to initiate the call
 4. Wait for the recipient to answer and speak with the AI assistant

+### Navigating the Interface
+1. Use the collapsible sidebar to navigate between different sections:
+   - **Dashboard/Call Interface**: Main calling interface for making outgoing calls
+   - **Logs**: View real-time transcription and call events
+   - **Settings**: Configure application preferences and settings
+2. Collapse the sidebar by clicking the arrow icon to maximize screen space
+3. Expand the sidebar to see full navigation labels

 ### Viewing Logs
-1. During a call, navigate to http://localhost:3000/logs
+1. During a call, click the "Logs" option in the sidebar
 2. View the real-time transcription and call events
-3. Use the home button to return to the main interface
+3. Use the sidebar to navigate back to the main interface

 ## Troubleshooting